fleetdm/fleet/handbook/sales/README.md

     - Confirm that contact information is accurate and that the prospect can receive and access meeting invites.
 -->

-### Send an NDA to a customer

-- Fleet uses "Non-Disclosure Agreements" (NDAs) to protect the company and the companies we collaborate with.
-Always offer to send Fleet's NDA and, whenever possible, default to using the company's version.
-To send an NDA to a customer, follow these steps:
-1. If a customer has no objections to using Fleet's NDA, route the NDA to them for signature using the "🙊 NDA (Non-disclosure agreement)" template in [DocuSign](https://apps.docusign.com/send/home).
-> If a customer would like to review the NDA first, download a .docx of [Fleet's NDA](https://docs.google.com/document/d/1gQCrF3silBFG9dJgyCvpmLa6hPhX_T4V7pL3XAwgqEU/edit?usp=sharing) and send it to the customer.
-2. If the customer has no objections, route the NDA using the template in DocuSign (do not upload and use the copy you emailed to the customer).
-3. If the customer "redlines" (i.e. wants to change) the NDA, follow the [contract review process](https://fleetdm.com/handbook/company/communications#getting-a-contract-reviewed) so that Digital Experience can look over any proposed changes and provide guidance on how to proceed.

-### Create a subscription agreement

-1. Create a copy of the [subscription agreement template](https://docs.google.com/document/d/1ri9sS2rlBbBLEFi7RrfKZ9bZj8e48orsFKZDfF0PgAg/copy?tab=t.0).
-2. Add/remove table rows as needed for multi-year deals.
-3. Where possible, include a graphic of the customer's logo.
-Use good judgement and omit if a high quality graphic is unavailable.
-If in doubt, ask Digital Experience for help.

-> **Important**
-> - All changes to the [subscription agreement template](https://docs.google.com/document/d/1ri9sS2rlBbBLEFi7RrfKZ9bZj8e48orsFKZDfF0PgAg/copy?tab=t.0), or [standard terms](http://fleetdm.com/terms) must be brought to ["🦢🗣 Design review (#g-digital-experience)"](https://app.zenhub.com/workspaces/-g-digital-experience-6451748b4eb15200131d4bab/board?sprints=none) for approval.
-> - All non-standard (from another party) subscription agreements, NDAs, and similar contracts require legal review from Digital Experience before being signed.
-[Create an issue to request legal review](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/contract-review.md).

-### Close a new customer deal

-To close a deal with a new customer (non-self-service), create and complete a GitHub issue using the ["Sale" issue template](https://github.com/fleetdm/confidential/issues/new?assignees=alexmitchelliii&labels=%23g-sales&projects=&template=3-sale.md&title=New+customer%3A+_____________).

-### Process a security questionnaire

-- The AE will [use the handbook](https://fleetdm.com/handbook/company/communications#vendor-questionnaires) to answer most of the questions with links to appropriate sections in the handbook.
-After this first pass has been completed, and if there are outstanding questions, the AE will [assign the issue to Digital Experience (#g-digital-experience)](https://fleetdm.com/handbook/digital-experience#contact-us)  with a requested timeline for completion defined.
-- Digital Experience consults the handbook to validate that nothing was missed by the AE.
-After the second pass has been completed, and if there are outstanding questions, Digital Experience will [reassign the issue to Sales (#g-sales)](https://fleetdm.com/handbook/sales#contact-us) for intake.
-- The issue will be assigned to the Solutions Consultant (SC) associated to the opportunity in order to complete any unanswered questions.
-- The SC will search for unanswered questions and confirm again that nothing was missed from the handbook.
-Content missing from the handbook will need to be added via PR by the SC.
-Any unanswered questions after this pass has been completed by the SC will need to be [escalated to the Infrastructure team (#g-customer-success)](https://fleetdm.com/handbook/customer-success#contact-us) with the requested timeline for completion defined in the issue.
-Once complete, the infra team will assign the issue back to the #g-sales board.
-- Any questions answered by the infra team will be added to the handbook by the SC.

 ## Rituals